- Community Consolidated School District 89

 -

 The district shares fliers from outside organizations through the online backpack.
-The district only shares fliers from non-profit community organizations that are hosting events that might be of interest to CCSD 89 students or their families.
+The district only shares fliers from local non-profit community organizations which are hosting events that might be of interest to CCSD 89 students or their families.

 The district does not post commercial fliers and reserves the right to reject any fliers.
 To have your organization's flier considered, email info@ccsd89.org.